Miguelito223/MDisasters/README.md

 # MDisasters
-add more disasters to garrys mod tyhe are now tornado, meteorites, volcano, earthquake, lightstorm
+add more disasters to garrys mod there are now tornado, meteorites, volcano, earthquake, lightstorm